 2: Risk Management as a Team Effort

 After securing cross-team and leadership support for the IRM efforts, there should be a cultural shift.
 To maintain enterprise-wide accountability, there needs to be ongoing promotion of IRM efforts and shared responsibility for outcomes.
 Risk assessments must be cross-functional efforts.
-IT compliance teams and business leads work together to understand what the business is trying to accomplish and how teams can best support those goals.
-Compliance groups should be alerted to stakeholder decisions and informed any time new systems or solutions are enabled.
-They then document new processes and procedures, circulating updates across all segments.
+IT compliance teams and business leads need to work together to understand what the business is trying to accomplish and how teams can best support those goals and manage risks.
+Compliance groups should be alerted to stakeholder decisions and informed any time new systems or solutions are implemented.
+New or changed processes and policies need to be documented and circulated throughout the organization.
+Without cross-functional collaboration, a company’s IRM program will fail before it starts.

 3: Communicate Risk Management Plans

-Sharing the risk management plans causes all cross-functional teams to support and align with the IRM strategies.
-This requires everyone to have clarity on what their role is, and the risk management efforts need to be visible to all involved.
-A complete rundown of internal controls must be properly documented and shared.
+Sharing risk management plans creates consensus across all teams to support and align with IRM strategies.
+It provides people with clarity on what their role is, and how they should operate in a risk-aware environment.
+A complete rundown of internal controls must be properly documented and shared for reference.
 Compliance teams need to continually review processes, document any adjustments, and communicate those updates to stakeholders.
 Remember: continuous dialogue and over-communication in the world of integrated risk management is a good thing.

 4: Work “Smarter”

 Leaders often say, “Work smarter, not harder.”
-To facilitate a successful IRM integration, this approach means dialing down a team’s repetitive, administrative efforts and turning up innovation in the workplace.
-Teams that spend a lot of time battling the tactical work of risk management — like tracking controls and permissions — don’t have time to think strategically about their business.
+To facilitate a successful IRM implementation, dial down a team’s repetitive, administrative efforts and turn up innovation in the workplace.
+If teams spend a lot of time battling the tactical work of risk management — like tracking controls and permissions — they don’t have time to think strategically about the business or potential risks.
 Automate as much as you can to free up team time.

 Don’t wait to review controls until just before the next audit round.
 Instead, use automated reporting to gauge performance and make improvements before scheduled review periods.
 Give teams the time and room needed to be strategic, and then shift as required — remembering to document and communicate all changes to the appropriate parties.